-Ruins of St. Paul Cathedral in Macau depict the breathtaking piece of art was built in 1508 by Jesus priests but a fire destroyed the building and it was again built in 1602 by Japanese Christians.
+Ruins of St. Paul Cathedral in Macau depict the breathtaking piece of art that was built in 1508 by Jesus priests but a fire destroyed the building and it was again built in 1602 by Japanese Christians.
 The Cathedral of St Paul 1580 was a complex that had the very first east university.
-Again, the fire damaged the building and now presently there is a facade wall and stairs standing along with an old church, which was also built in 16th century.
+Again, the fire damaged the building and presently there is a facade wall and stairs standing along with an old church, which was also built in 16th century.
 Facade is made up of granite that is why it could withstand the fire.
 It has many carvings on it.
 The carvings are a fusion of European Renaissance and oriental artists and the ruins of St Paul Macau Adalah are a masterpiece of art that reflect the craftsmanship of ancient era.

 The place has a charm of its own.
 It is one of the most dramatic, recognisable icon building in Macau.
 Dramatic in the sense that the building has been damaged thrice but it was revived largely.
 The building has an antique charm in it.
 Behind the facade, there are some relics of pillars and other parts of the church.
 In addition, there are photos on the walls, which give explicit information to visitors.

 Perched upon a quaint hill, ruins of St Paul opening hours for visitors are from 9 am to 6 pm.
 People entre the facade through a 66- step staircase made up of stones.
 Then there is a small staircase made up of steel, which leads the visitors to the second tier, which gives them a beautiful view of the city.
 The building has a garden, which has been very cleverly thought.

 1. People visit here mostly for picnic spots.